What happens to mortgage rates in a government shutdown

 First-time buyers often depend on these programs because their government insurance allows lenders to lower qualifying barriers.

-Shoppers who plan to use VA, USDA, and FHA loans could see processing delays as these agencies rely on emergency staffing during a shutdown.
+Shoppers who plan to use VA, USDA, and FHA loans are seeing processing delays as these agencies rely on emergency staffing during a shutdown.

 Lack of IRS and SSA verification could slow applications